 Misdemeanor of the First Degree – Not more than six months (180 days) in jail and / or up to $1,000 in fines.

 Misdemeanor of the Second Degree – Not more than 3 months (90 days) in jail and / or up to $750 in fines.

 Misdemeanor of the Third Degree – Not more than 2 month (60 days) in jail and / or up to $500 in fines.

 Misdemeanor of the Fourth Degree – Not more than 30 days in jail and / or up to $250 in fines.

 Minor Misdemeanor – No prison time but a maximum fine of $150.

 Although it is easy to give up when the odds are stacked against you, when it comes to your future, resigning yourself to accepting a conviction is not an option.
 When you are arrested for a DUI in Cincinnati and charged with other criminal offenses, it is imperative to act quickly and exercise your right to speak to an attorney.

 Fortunately, you have strong advocate in Joslyn Law Firm.
 Our attorneys are major proponents of individual's liberty and further have extensive courtroom experience in both misdemeanor and felony cases in Central Ohio.
 They refuse to settle for the easiest outcome and put all of their energies into securing your good name.

-In addition to serving men and women throughout Franklin County, our Columbus criminal lawyers also provide quality representation to residents of Pickaway County, Madison County, Fayette County, Union County, Delaware County, Licking County and Fairfield County.
+In addition to serving men and women throughout Hamilton County, our Cincinnati criminal lawyers also provide quality representation to residents of Clermont County, Greene County, Fayette County, Warren County, Butler County, Franklin County and Clinton County.
 To schedule a risk-free, no-cost consultation to go over the details of your alleged charges and DUI, please call (513) 339-6289 or send an online message today.